michellehawkins/data-analytics-resources/README.md

 # Data Analytics Resources
 A resource center for articles, books, videos, and tools to support continuous learning and career development in the data field.
+This is just showing for me, Michelle, right?

 ## Videos